feltor-dev/feltor-dev.github.io/README.md

 1. do a make clean doc in feltor/doc
 2. git rm -r homepage/doc
-3. cp -r feltor/doc homepage/doc
+3. cp -r feltor/doc homepage/doc (make sure you do not accidentally have any unnecessary files in feltor/doc before doing this step)
+4. rm -r homepage/doc/related_pages (doxygen saves copies of the necessary pdfs so we do not need this folder)
-4. git add homepage/doc
+5. git add homepage/doc

 #### Authors and contributions